The Emacs Widget Library

 6. Packages using the library get a uniform look, making them easier for the user to learn.

-7. As support for embedded graphics improve, the widget library will be extended to use the GUI features.
-This means that your code using the widget library will also use the new graphic features automatically.
+7. As support for embedded graphics improve, the Widget library will be extended to use the GUI features.
+This means that your code using the Widget library will also use the new graphic features automatically.

 2 User Interface